 The Company continues to purchase both proportional and non-proportional reinsurance to reduce the risk of exposure to loss, from both third parties and other AXIS Capital group companies.
-The Company shares its third party reinsurance protections with a number of group companies.
+The Company shares its third-party reinsurance protections with a number of group companies.

-Ceded premiums written decreased from USD 996.0 million in prior year to USD 959.5 million in 2023.
-Excluding the effect of the retrospective reinsurance agreement, ceded written premiums have decreased USD 2.4 million.
-There has been no material change to the risk mitigation strategy during 2023.
+Ceded premiums written decreased from USD 959.5 million in prior year to USD 921.5 million in 2024.
+The decrease in ceded premiums written is in line with the gross premiums written.
+There has been no material change to the risk mitigation strategy during 2024.